 Driven, tested, rated by automotive expert Cameron Rogers

-How does the 4 Series drive?
+How does it drive?
 We tested a rear-wheel-drive M440i convertible.
 It packs a lot of punch, and in our testing it ripped from 0 to 60 mph in 4.6 seconds — a full second quicker than a similarly equipped 430i coupe we also tested.
-Acceleration is punchy at highway speeds, too.
+Acceleration is punchy at highway speeds too.

 Comfort

-The M440i's standard adaptive suspension provides a surprisingly supple ride.
-Wind and tire noise is kept to a minimum too.
-The only real misstep is the climate system.
+Wind and tire noise is kept to a minimum.
 We appreciate a tri-zone system in such a small convertible, but the automatic function bizarrely does not adjust fan speed.
 The sync function is also buried in a touchscreen menu.

 How’s the tech?
 Wireless smartphone connectivity through Apple CarPlay and Android Auto is now standard and worked flawlessly in our test car.
 You can also always charge with the four USB ports and optional charging pad.
 The navigation system is quite helpful, even returning Yelp reviews for nonresidential destinations.
 The voice control system does a great job of recognizing spoken addresses and point-of-interest requests.
 The 4 Series' available Harman Kardon audio system is also impressive and produces full and immersive sound.

-How’s the storage?
-The 4 Series convertible's trunk can hold a maximum of 13.6 cubic feet of stuff, which is a bit more than the capacity of the Mercedes C-Class convertible and Audi A5 and S5 convertibles.
+How’s storage and cargo?
+The 4 Series convertible's trunk can hold a maximum of 13.6 cubic feet of stuff, which is on par with the Mercedes-Benz CLE Cabriolet.
 The BMW's rear seats also fold down to increase carrying capacity, but the pass-through is on the narrow side.
 If you drop the top, you'll need to deploy a partition in the trunk, which will decrease the capacity to 10.6 cubes.
 But if you keep the top up, you can utilize the full trunk.

 Value

-Is the 4 Series a good value?
-The 4 Series convertible is an expensive drop-top.
-Prices start at just over $54,000, and our M440i test car with some — but not all — bells and whistles rang in at an eye-watering $73,120.
-That's about what you'd pay for a Mercedes-AMG C 43 convertible and a little more than a comparable Audi S5 Cabriolet.
-However, dedicated sports cars such as the Corvette Stingray convertible or Porsche 718 Boxster are much more impressive dynamically.
-And if you need a four-seater, the Ford Mustang GT offers similar levels of performance for much less.
+Is it a good value?
+Prices start around $63,000 for the 430i and around $77,000 for the M440i; it's quite a bit more expensive than when it launched and only slightly less than a Mercedes CLE Cabriolet.
+Dedicated sports cars such as the Chevy Corvette Stingray convertible or Porsche 718 Boxster are more impressive dynamically.
+If you need four seats, the Ford Mustang GT offers similar performance for much less.
 We can't deny the 4 Series' top-notch construction, but some cabin surfaces could be nicer for this money.

-Like Audi and Mercedes, BMW offers a bumper-to-bumper warranty good for four years/50,000 miles.
-The first three scheduled maintenance visits are complimentary, which is more generous than its direct rivals.
+Like rivals, BMW offers a four-year/50,000-mile bumper-to-bumper and powertrain warranty.
+BMW covers the first three scheduled maintenance visits, which is more generous than its direct rivals.

 The 4 Series is quite fun from behind the wheel.
 Most drivers will be happy with the amount of power on tap even from the 430i.
 Though the steering doesn't live up to BMW's storied past, the controlled and nimble handling makes the 4 Series a joy to drive on serpentine roads.